sunshineagoo17/barcamp-surrey/README.md

 1. Node.js and npm installed on your machine.
 2. Git for version control.
-3. A VPS setup for deployment (e.g., provided by Alan).
+3. A VPS setup for deployment.

 ### Installation